joshuayoes/concerts-near-me/README.md

 # Concerts Near Me

-Scape nearby concert venue websites and create spotify playlists with the top tracks of artists that are coming to play.
+Scrape nearby concert venue websites and create Spotify playlists with the top tracks of artists that are coming to play.

 ## Authentication and Configuration